If you ever want to play with freedom and ease, you must totally reject the physical training school of piano technique…

 Myth #2.
 You can make your fingers stronger, faster, and more independent by putting in countless hours of special physical exercises, day after day for years and years.

-The single italicized paragraph in the image below may be the single biggest lie ever told in the history of music… and is responsible for countless tears and devastated musical lives.
+The single italicized paragraph in the image below may be the single biggest lie ever told in the history of music… and is responsible for countless tears of frustration and devastated musical lives.
 It is nothing short of pure EVIL!

 How can so many people be so wrong?

 The mythical claims of the “exercise school” of piano technique are perpetuated by four conspiring problems:

 - Ignorant teachers continue to regurgitate falsehood by the millions.

 - Trusting students continue to accept falsehood by the millions.

 - Publishers continue to publish “exercise” books (Hanon, Cortot, Czerny, etc) into the musical canon by the millions.

 - In the early stages, doing physical exercises seems to “improve” one’s playing. (but only incrementally and typically only for the execution of the particular exercise!).